-Section a.
-Governance Structure.
-The governance structure of f the Academy is set forth in Section a of this S Sch edule.
+Section a. ection a.
+Governance Structure .
+The govern ernance structure of of the Academy is set forth in Section a of th is Sch edule.

 Section b.
 Educational Goal and Related Measures.
 The educational goal and related measures of the Academy are set forth in Section b of this Schedule.